 The marketing function, especially in startups, deserves the same dedication to roles and responsibilities otherwise provided for sales, legal, accounting and operations.

 Finding the right set of people for marketing in the current landscape could be difficult.
 In this article, we share six tips to building yourself a killer content marketing team:

 Before you begin hiring, it is crucial to have a strategy in place.
 This will help you decide on the type of marketing support you need to hire.
 If your main goal is to amp up brand awareness through blogs in six months, hiring several writers and a search engine optimization (SEO) expert will help.

 A marketing strategy defines your long-term approach to selling products and services.
 Its goal is to create a sustainable and successful business that connects with your prospects and existing customers.
 It doesn’t matter who you hire; you won’t get the desired results without a strategy.

-For your content marketing team to function efficiently, it is important to have defined job roles and a formal hierarchy.
+For your content marketing team to function efficiently, it is important to have defined job roles, efficient task management and a formal hierarchy.
 Without this, responsibilities will get blurred and chaos will ensue.
 To avoid this, create a list of marketing roles you would like to have in the team.

 A typical content marketing function comprises writers, social media personnel, graphic designers, pay-per-click (PPC) specialists and a marketing head responsible for keeping the team aligned with the business goals.
 Here are the nine profiles you must typically hire: